Skip to main content

 ANTHROPIC_API_KEY=sk-... # Required — Claude API access

-GRID_URL=https://api.usegrid.dev # Grid server URL
+GRID_URL=https://api.usegrid.dev # Grid server URL (default)

 Identity files are automatically managed by the SDK.